Eaglestrike/Ocelot/README.md

 ### Generate IDEA project
 In the project directory, run `./gradlew idea`.
 It will generate several files...

-Go ahead and open `Javalotl.ipr` with IntelliJ IDEA.
+Go ahead and open `Ocelot.ipr` with IntelliJ IDEA.
 This will open a blank screen, and hopefully a popup in the bottom right-hand corner will appear asking to link your Gradle project.

 On the popup, `Import Gradle Project`.
 Select *only* `Use auto-import` and